infraly/k8s-on-openstack/README.md

 An opiniated way to deploy a Kubernetes cluster on top of an OpenStack cloud.

-It uses the following tools to :
+It is based on the following tools:

   * `kubeadm`
   * `ansible`